-- Sidley is recognized as a Top Tier Investment Funds: Hedge Funds firm by Chambers USA (2015 - 2018).
+- Sidley is recognized as a Top Tier Investment Funds: Hedge Funds firm by Chambers USA and Chambers Global (2013 – 2022).

 For decades Sidley has had a strong commitment to, and has been a recognized leader in, counseling traditional and alternative asset managers.